meiras/HCI-with-VAs/README.md

 _Provide a high level, step-by-step description of your schedule during each "tick" of the model_ (Rewrite above)

-&nbsp;
+__*LS COMMENTS:*__
+*Not sure I would classify the above as global parameters.
+A global parameter might instead be something like "learning rate," "failure tolerance," or "number of interfaces interacted with"

+*In terms of initialization, I would think about this specifically with regard to the expectation sets agents begin with/ &nbsp;

 ### 5) Assessment and Outcome Measures